zaidongy/nowornever-blog/README.md

 ## ✅ ServiceNow Blog

-This is my code for ServiceNow blog built on Gatsby and hosted on Netlify.
+This is my ServiceNow blog built on Gatsby and deployed on Netlify.

 ## 🔨Running the code locally